-Vicente Trejo is a representative of the small communities in Puebla, Mexico who has dedicated himself to serve his former homeland by seeking a market for a handmade paper crafted from the pulp of the jonote tree (a locally grown, rapidly regenerating tree).
-Vicente Trejo Hernandez, a naturalized U.S. citizen, has worked for years to get an export license, register a bar code, and pay the stipulated Mexican and US taxes, to pave the way for the export of this beautiful product.\r\n\r\nMr.
-Hernandez has samples of the paper that comes in 28 distinct color shades and 10 different sizes; and has photos of the production process.
-The industry currently involves over 2,000 families in Puebla and their product is sold within Mexico, however the Mexican market is too small to sustain all the families who are able to produce.
-Some of them also produce beaded crafts
+Vicente Trejo is a representative of the small communities in Puebla-Mexico, who has dedicated himself to serving his native land in search of a market for a handmade paper made from the pulp of the jonote tree (a tree of local growth and of rapid regeneration).
+Vicente Trejo Hernández, a naturalized US citizen, has worked for years to obtain an export license, register a bar code and pay stipulated Mexican and US taxes to pave the way for the export of this beautiful product.
+Sr. Hernandez has samples of the paper that comes in 28 different color tones and 10 different sizes; And it has photos of the production process.

 Actualmente, la industria involucra a más de 2,000 familias en Puebla y su producto se vende en México, sin embargo, el mercado mexicano es demasiado pequeño para sostener a todas las familias que pueden producir